awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromMultiAZDBClusterSnapshot.md

 # Restoring from a Multi\-AZ DB cluster snapshot to a DB instance<a name="USER_RestoreFromMultiAZDBClusterSnapshot"></a>

 A *Multi\-AZ DB cluster snapshot* is a storage volume snapshot of your DB cluster, backing up the entire DB cluster and not just individual databases\.
 You can restore a Multi\-AZ DB cluster snapshot to a Single\-AZ deployment or Multi\-AZ DB instance deployment\.
-For information about Multi\-AZ deployments, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.
+For information about Multi\-AZ deployments, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md)\.

 **Note**
 You can also restore a Multi\-AZ DB cluster snapshot to a new Multi\-AZ DB cluster\.
 For instructions, see [Restoring from a snapshot to a Multi\-AZ DB cluster](USER_RestoreFromMultiAZDBClusterSnapshot.Restoring.md)\.